-Here, Raffles (11) and Sugarpuff (8) share their thoughts on the best bits of Cape Town with kids.
+Here, Raffles (11) and Sugarpuff (8) join me to share their thoughts on the best Things to do in Cape Town with kids.

 Cape Town, happily sandwiched between the mighty Table Mountain and an extraordinary coastline, is one of the world’s most naturally beautiful cities.
 With dozens of public nature reserves, lush forests, fields of fynbos, some of the world’s most spectacular beaches and that majestic mountain, it is a nature-lover’s delight.
 It certainly left my two eco tourists in a state of giddy. green-hued joy.

 He said: “Going up the Table Mountain Aerial Cableway to soak up the views from the top left my jaw on the floor.
 This place is so darned beautiful it’s ridiculous.
 Then there was Kirstenbosch Botanical Gardens, which is kind of at the bottom of Table Mountain and heaving with all this amazing native flora.
 Our friends Bud and Kristy showed us some really cool stuff there like the Braille Trail for visually impaired visitors, and the Boomslang, a really long canopy walkway through the trees.
-But it was at Grootbos Private Nature Reserve that I was left truly awed by nature.
+But it was at Grootbos Private Nature Reserve (which technically is a few hours from Cape Town but still part of our Cape experience) that I was left truly awed by nature.
 I mean, this place is off the charts.
 Surrounded by water and mountains and covered in flowers and plants, everywhere you look is eye popping.
 We went on horse rides through the fynbos (fine bush), saw humongous whales right off the beach, and went on the coolest safari in search of South Africa’s tiny five.
 Insects.
 And while we learned about the most vital of all the animal species in Africa, and their importance in the ecosystem, we also got to learn about the incredible native plants of gorgeous Grootbos, one of my new favourite places in the whole world.”

 She said: “I have always loved plants and bugs!
 But after staying at Grootbos Private Nature Reserve I love them both even more.
 Especially bugs.
 Because we got to spend a couple of days with the resort’s entomologists who are kind of like insect scientists.
 They were super nice and taught us all about how important insects are to the world’s ecosystems.
 They took us out into the bush on horses and taught us about all the plants and even let me catch some of the bugs who live there.
 I caught stick insects, a praying mantis, a cool patterned beetle and Fluffy Jeff, a super furry black and orange caterpillar who loved cuddles.
 It was one of the best days ever.
 I think I was a good student because now I am growing my own garden at home to attract and care for all the insects to help the environment.”